EVs are better, safer, faster . . .

 Fossil fuel burning cars emit carbon dioxide that contributes to climate change.

 EVs operate on batteries.
 The batteries don’t burn fossil fuels.
-EVs do use electricity, but our electric grid is getting cleaner and cleaner.
+EVs do use electricity, but our electric grid is getting cleaner and cleaner, by law!
 If EV owners have solar panels on their roof, then they're driving on sunshine.
 EVs are also much more efficient.

 The batteries are made of lithium, which is an element.
 It is mined from the ground largely in South America, although some in Nevada.
 While there is some disturbance to the ground, as in any mining activity, it is a negligible environment impact compared to the burning of fossil fuels.
 After an EVs battery pack is no longer useful for an EV, it can be put to additional uses as a backup source of power for the grid or a home.
 Almost all of a lithium battery can be recycled.